What The World Needs

 Maybe all of the above.

-The truth is that we can disagree and still be valued, respected and heard.
+The truth is, we can disagree and still be valued, respected and heard.
 It’s even possible that both sides can be right.
 But, we so often push and push and push instead of realizing that the very pushing we do to draw someone closer to us is only building walls between us.

 And then another Frost quote…